mrcljx/historical/README.markdown

 ## Basic Usage

-Setting up *Historical* only needs a single line of code in each model you want to have versions for.
+Setting up *Historical* only needs a single line of code in each model you want to have updates/versions for.

     class Post < ActiveRecord::Base
       historical